Introducing NoteBook 4

 - If you purchased NoteBook 3 through the Mac App Store, please see the FAQ page for information on upgrading your software.

-- If you own NoteBook for iPad you will also need a copy of NoteBook 4 for iPad to continue syncing your Notebooks between your Mac and iPad.
-NoteBook 4 for iPad is just $4.99, available at the Apple App Store.
-This introductory price is available for a limited time.
-A free major update to NoteBook 4 for iPad that includes full iOS 7 support will become available at a later date.
+- If you own NoteBook for iPad you will also need a copy of NoteBook 4 for iPad to continue syncing your Notebooks between your Mac and iPad (in order to read the new NoteBook 4 file format).
+NoteBook 4 for iPad is $4.99, available at the Apple App Store.

 NoteBook 4 change list